binnes/moreNodeRedWorkshop/en/part5/CODEBASE.md

 First we need to decide what is a Node-RED application code base?

+The Node-RED application is defined by a flow file and an optional credentials file.
+However, the flow may require some additional nodes to be installed to the runtime and the flow also runs within a Node.js application, which is the Node-RED runtime.
+This runtime can be customised and configured, so to fully capture a Node-RED application code base you need to capture the :

+- application flow and credential file
+- the package.json file, which captures all required Node.js and Node-RED node packages needed by the flow
+- the Node-RED runtime

+For this workshop a [starter git project](https://github.com/binnes/Node-RED-Docker) has been provided, containing a Node-RED runtime, customised to be managed by a cloud.

 Node-RED has the [**projects**](https://nodered.org/docs/user-guide/projects/) feature, which is turned off by default.
 It allows Node-RED to work with a revision control system to manage the Node-RED flow and associated content.
-This could be considered the application source?
+This can be considered the application source?

 However, there are additional file needed if you want to be able to customise the runtime settings.